 Fundamental research: The first ambition of the laboratory is to develop biophysical methodologies and concepts to decipher cell biology mechanisms.
-This fundamental research is mainly focused on the adaptive immune response mediated by the lymphocyte T. Essential steps of the lymphocyte activation and recruitment are explored at different scales from the molecules, where the functioning of the T cell receptor, and the role of integrins and cytoskeleton are scrutinized, to the tissue scale, where the cell adhesion, activation and migration are analyzed in blood vessels an in inflamed tissues.
-This activity is described in Thematics 1 to 4.
+This fundamental research is mainly focused on the adaptive immune response mediated by the T lymphocyte.
+Essential steps of the lymphocyte activation and recruitment are explored at different scales from the molecules, where the functioning of the T cell receptor and the role of integrins and cytoskeleton are scrutinized, to the tissue scale, where the cell adhesion, activation and migration are analyzed in blood vessels an in inflamed tissues.
+This activity is described below as 4 main Thematics.
 The LAI also participates to different collaborative projects where its expertise is valorized in areas beyond immunology.

 Thematic 1: Adhesion and recognition at the molecular scale

 Immune cells communicate via surface receptors controlling cell adhesion and signalling.
 Thus, immune receptors have to discriminate exquisitely molecules from self and non-self.
 Specific, reversible and force-sensitive ligand-receptor bonds are formed between the T cell receptor and MHC peptide, antigen and antibody as well as between adhesive receptors like integrins and their various ligands.
 We are deciphering these complex kinetics at the single molecule level with the aim of integrating them to understand collective effects at the cellular scale.
 For this, we develop and exploit different single molecule techniques, with a special expertise for laminar flow chamber, which, besides being a massively parallel technique, uniquely provide a control of interaction starting time.
 Our efforts contribute to unveil fundamental properties of these interactions as well as to exploit these concepts to design new therapeutic molecules.